tho15/advanced-lane-lines/writeup_template.md

 ![alt text](output_images/fitted_test2.png)

-Once we detects a lane lines in one frame in a video, we use it as a base for searching line pixels for the following frame since the lane lines between two consecutive frame should be very close.
+Once we detect a lane lines in one frame in a video, we use it as a base for searching line pixels for the following frame since the lane lines between two consecutive frame should be very close.
 The implementation of this kind of lane lines search is encapsulated in the **`Line`** class **`detect_lanes`** routine.
 To make sure that we detect the right lane lines, we check following:

 * The lines have similar curvature between consecutive frames.
 * The lines detected are roughly parallel.
 We check this by taking derivative at the middle of left and right lines and expects their values are close.